The Symbolic Divide

 Surrounding Areas

-Beyond the city limits, the wall extended into the surrounding countryside of East Germany.
-In these areas, the wall was typically made of more basic materials such as barbed wire fences and watchtowers.
-The length of the wall in these rural parts totaled approximately 112 kilometers (69 miles).
+The wall spread out beyond the city and into the surrounding countryside of East Germany.
+The wall in the case was usually built out of slightly less sophisticated materials such as barbed wire fences and watchtowers in these areas.
+These rural parts of the wall measured about 112 kilometers (69 miles long).

 Checkpoint Charlie

-One of the most well-known crossing points along the Berlin Wall was Checkpoint Charlie.
-This designated crossing point was located in the Friedrichstraße and became a symbol of both the physical barrier and the tensions between East and West.
-Checkpoint Charlie was guarded by armed soldiers and was where diplomats, military personnel, and visitors from the Western side could enter East Berlin.
-It played a significant role in the narrative of the Cold War.
+Checkpoint Charlie was one of the most well known crossing points along the Berlin Wall.
+The Friedrichstraße met this symbolic point, that of both a physical and an ideological one, between East and West.
+Checkpoint Charlie was flanked by armed soldiers and was where diplomats, military personnel and visitors from the Western side could cross into East Berlin.
+This was an important part of the narrative of the Cold War.

 A Legacy Remembered